 ‘Come away, dear,’ George was saying, and he and Flora drew her into the house, past the staring guests.

 ‘I just—f-found him,’ she felt she had to explain.
 ‘I was going to go around him—I thought he was a drunk, but then…’

 ‘Come upstairs, Dottie dear,’ Flora was saying, ‘let’s get you out of those wet things.’

 Dottie looked down at her dress in surprise.
 She really was wet through, and she hadn’t even noticed.

 Thanks for reading.
 I hope this has inspired you to buy.
 You can find some links below to eBooks.
-Also available in Paperback from Amazon and Barnes and Noble.
+Also available in Paperback and Large Print Paperback from Amazon.

 p.s you can get a digital download of this book for FREE if you fancy signing up to my newsletter: just click this link to be taken to Bookfunnel where you can get Night and Day within minutes!

 all content is copyrighted © Caron Allan 2013